 Betlem Club Hotel Wenceslas Square Prague

 Betlem Club Hotel is located in the center of Prague, close to Wenceslas Square.
-Nearby are the Old Town Square, Charles Bridge, Hradčany, Prague Castle, the Jewish Quarter Josefov, the Royal Route, Bethlehem Chapel and all the other landmarks of the Old Town.
+Nearby are the Old Town Square, the Charles Bridge, Hradčany, Prague Castle, the Jewish Quarter, the Royal Route, Bethlehem Chapel and many other landmarks of the Old Town.

 Wenceslas Square Prague

 Wenceslas Square (Czech.
 Václavské náměstí), informally known as "Vaclavak", is a major cultural and business center of Prague.
 It is approximately 700 meters long and has a boulevard 60 meters wide in New Town Prague that leads from the National Museum and the equestrian statue of Saint Wenceslas to the Mustek and the border of Old Town Prague.

 Wenceslas Square is surrounded on both sides with premier shops, luxurious offices, restaurants and hotels and has been a traditional place for organizing demonstrations, mass celebrations and a popular meeting place.
 Wenceslas Square is frequented by tourists, and if you are visiting Prague for shopping or entertainment, it is definitely one of the places for you.

 History of Wenceslas Square

 Wenceslas Square was originally founded under the name Horse Market during the creation of New Town by Charles IV in 1348.
 Up to the time of the National Revival, in 1848, when it was renamed Saint Wenceslas Square, it has become an important part of modern Czech history.
 After the First World War, 28 October 1918 there was a declaration of independence from Czechoslovakia.